saigontrade88/federated-learning-lib/quickstart.md

 # Quickstart

-## Try out the step-by-step Keras classifier example.
+## Try out the step-by-step Tensorflow - Keras classifier example (TF 2.0).

 ### 0. Acquire an interactive job session in RC
 Use